con/nwb2bids/docs/tutorials.rst

 ---------------------------------

 NWB files don't always include all the little metadata details you might want to include in BIDS.
-To include manual metadata that is unable to be extracted from the source files, you can provide additional metadata through a JSON structure that mirrors the BIDS specification nested under subject and session identifiers (which should match the ``subject_id`` and ``session_id`` found within each file).
+To include manual metadata that is absent in the source files, you can provide additional metadata through a JSON structure that mirrors the BIDS specification nested under subject and session identifiers (which should match the ``subject_id`` and ``session_id`` found within each file).